AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models: Evaluation of Model Transferability

-\subsection{Evaluation of model transferability.}
+We observe that even the "Medium" strength setting of SLD can substantially degrade the quality of images generated during benign image editing tasks with I2I diffusion models.
+To address this issue and enhance compatibility with I2I diffusion models, we adjust the SLD configuration accordingly.
+Specifically, we set the guidance scale to 1000, the warmup step to 7, the threshold to 0.01, the momentum scale to 0.3, and $\beta$ to 0.4.

+\section{Evaluation of Model Transferability}

 We evaluate the transferability of adversarial image attacks from the SDv1.5-Inpainting model to other versions of SD inpainting models (SDv2.0, SDv2.1, SDv3.0).
-The results in Table \ref{table:transferability} indicate that AdvI2I achieves high ASRs when transferring from SDv1.5 to SDv2.0 and SDv2.1 (81.0\% and 86.0\%, respectively).
-Its performance drops significantly when transferred to SDv3.0, with an ASR of only 36.0\%, since SDv3.0 applies Transformer rather than U-Net for diffusion noise prediction.
-This suggests that transferability is relatively strong across similar model architectures, such as different versions of SDv1.x and SDv2.x.
+The results in Table \ref{table:transferability} indicate that AdvI2I achieves high ASRs when transferring from SDv1.5 to SDv2.0 and SDv2.1 (80.5\% and 84.0\%, respectively).
+Its performance drops significantly when transferred to SDv3.0, with an ASR of only 34.0\%.
+We conjecture this is due to differences in training data: SDv3.0 is trained on the different dataset filtered to exclude explicit content, as noted in \cite{esser2024scaling}.
+This suggests that our attack can expose the risk when the I2I model has the inherent ability to generate NSFW images, but could fail otherwise.
+Therefore, a potential future direction to enhance model safety is to totally nullify the NSFW concept from the model by thoroughly cleaning the training data.

-Additionally, no experiments were conducted to measure the transferability of the attacks to InstructionPix2Pix because its model architecture differs from that of the SD models.
-Furthermore, the training image resolution of InstructionPix2Pix is 256x256, whereas SD models struggle to achieve effective editing results at this resolution.
-Therefore, a direct transferability test between these models would not yield meaningful insights due to their structural and resolution differences.
+We also evaluated AdvI2I-Adaptive under defenses across multiple I2I models.
+The results shown in Table \ref{tab:transfer_models} demonstrate the attack persistence when transferring from SDv1.5 to (black-box) SDv2.0 and SDv2.1.

+Considering larger model difference, we evaluated the transferability from SDv1.5-Inpainting to FLUX.1-dev ControlNet Inpainting-Alpha and SDXL-Turbo.
+The results are shown in Table \ref{table:transferability_revised}.

-\subsection{Ablation Studies}
+\section{Ablation Studies}

 \textbf{Performance of AdvI2I w/o Using Generator.} We evaluate the performance of the method ``W/o Generation" for the ablation study, which directly optimizes adversarial perturbations on the image.
 As shown in Table \ref{table:w/o_gen}, W/o Generation perform much worse than AdvI2I, since it lacks the ability to generalize adversarial noise effectively.